Guide to Driving in France

 French law requires that if you are staying in France for longer than six months (in any twelve months), then the vehicle must be formally registered in France and plated with a French registration number.

-The process can only be done once you have arrived in the country, when you will need to arrange for production of the following documentation.
+The process of registration can only be done once you have arrived in the country, when you will need to arrange for production of the documentation set out below for submission on-line.

 2.2.
 Certificate of Conformity

-One of the most important documents you will need is a certificate of conformity (attestation d'identification) that the car complies with technical standards in France.
+One of the most important documents you will need is a certificate of conformity (certificat de conformité/attestation d'identification) that the car complies with technical standards in France.

-We do occasionally hear of problems owners have with obtaining such a certificate, particularly from older or modified cars, so you may wish to do some research before you move to France, particularly if you want to bring an older or modified vehicle into the country.
+We do regularly hear of problems owners have with obtaining such a certificate, particularly from older or modified cars/vehicles/special types, so you may wish to do some research before you move to France, particularly if you want to bring an older or modified vehicle into the country.

-In addition, those importing a car from outside of the EU will find that it will need to be inspected in France, for which your prefecture will provide you with forms to complete.
+Those importing a car from outside of the EU will find that it may need to be inspected in France, for which your prefecture will provide you with forms to complete, an issue of greater relevance now to UK nationals, particularly if the car is not of European origin.

 On newer cars from within Europe it should be EC certified to be valid in France and elsewhere in Europe.
 If the prefecture refuses to accept the EC certificate, then you may wish to politely draw their attention to EU Directive 1999/37/EC, which provides for the harmonisation of practice throughout the EU.
 However, we cannot guarantee they will have ever heard of it or respect it!